 This course will teach the fundamental principles of preparing California cuisine.
 The course will focus on cooking techniques, styles and ingredients.
 There will be a focus on locally grown produce with an emphasis on organic produce.

 CULIN-230 Commercial Baking

-9 Units: 54 hours of lecture, 360 hours of laboratory, per term, LR, DG, CSU
+9 Units: 54 hours of lecture, 324 hours of laboratory, per term, LR, DG, CSU

-Prerequisite: CULIN-120 Corequisite: CULIN-095A-D
+Prerequisite: CULIN-120

+Corequisite: CULIN-095F (may be taken previously)